fx-giant/giant-documentations/visual/chord-diagram.md

 |Destination|Import Country|
 |Actual|Frequency|

-Within this chord diagram is the import and export trade frequency that happens within the countries, where it can be seen that major countries that participate in the trade are displayed with a bigger segment and arc.
-It can also be seen that some of the countries have little to no export values to the other countries.
+From the chord diagram, it can be seen that the major countries that participated in the trade activities are displayed with a bigger segment and arc i.e. Argentina and Austria.
+It can also be seen that some of the countries had little to no export activities with the other countries.

 **Output**

->*NOTE:* Due to the length of some country names being too long, some labels were cut off/extended outside the diagram.
+>*NOTE:* Due to the length of some country names being too long, some data labels are cut off/extended outside the diagram.

 ![Import Trade A](./images/chord-diagram/output-2.PNG)

 **Analysis**

-The conclusion of the use case chart displays the countries that have the highest count of export trading among other countries, which are Austria, Argentina, Azerbaijan, and Algeria.
-This can be said as their segments within the chord diagram have a slightly big arc compared to the rest, which are most likely to only import items from the trade.
-By analysing the chart deeper, the export trade happens frequently within the four said countries is due to the amount of resources that they can send overseas, whereas the remaining countries would either require more resources or afford more resources respectively.
-From the diagram, it can be concluded that the complex diagram can be used by numerous trade companies to check on which countries more keen in exporting or importing according to the size of their segment and arcs.
+The chart displays the countries that had the highest count of export trading activities compared with the other countries, which are Austria, Argentina, Azerbaijan and Algeria.
+This can be said as their segments within the chord diagram have bigger arc compared to the rest, which are most likely to only import items from the trade.
+Most probably, the export trade happened frequently within the four said countries due to the amount of resources that they could send overseas, whereas the remaining countries would either require more resources or afford more resources respectively.
+From the diagram, it can be concluded that the diagram can be used by numerous trade companies to check on which countries are more keen in exporting or importing items according to the size of their segment and arcs.